patrickmthisi/Monthly-Electricity-Production-/README.md

-# Monthly-Electricity-Production-
+# Monthly-Electricity-Production

 This notebook demonstrates an end-to-end ARIMA-based time series forecasting project for electricity production, including model fitting, rolling forecasts, and performance evaluation using RMSE.
-The following important time series forecasting concepts are explored this end-to-end project:
+The following important time series forecasting concepts are explored in this end-to-end project:
 1. ARIMA Modeling: The ARIMA model is implemented for forecasting.
 It involves the identification of the best ARIMA parameters (p, d, q) through an automated search using historical data.
 2. Rolling Forecast:
     - After fitting the model, a rolling forecast method is implemented where predictions are made one step ahead, and the model is updated with the actual values iteratively.